-Karl Gubitz, our chief financial officer, has an employment contract with our subsidiary, argenx US Inc., for an indefinite term.
+Karl Gubitz, our CFO, has an employment contract with our subsidiary, argenx US Inc., for an indefinite term.

-Keith Woods, our chief operating officer, has an employment contract with our subsidiary, argenx US Inc., for an indefinite term.
-We may terminate his employment contract at any time, subject to a notice period and a severance payment of at least twelve months.
+Keith Woods, our COO, had an employment contract with our subsidiary, argenx US Inc., for an indefinite term.
+His employment contract ended in March 2023.

-Karen Massey, our chief operating officer, joined argenx in March 2023 and has an employment contract with our subsidiary, argenx US.
+Karen Massey, our COO, joined argenx in March 2023 and has an employment contract with our subsidiary, argenx Switzerland SA, for an indefinite term.